Quancivillious-Hornswoggle/Backdoor/README.md

 1. Open the solution in Visual Studios and in Backdoor.cs look for the variable `ServerIPv6Address` and set it to the computer's address that is running the listener.
 2. Build the application and it's ready to go.

+#

+###Run the listener on one computer and run the built exe with its dependences and that's it